RiyaShah08/REBEAT_Music_Application/README.md

-This application is created by Riya Shah.
+This is an android based application.
+It contains at least listview, animation, service, broadcastreceiver, intent, database, etc.